WiliTest/Anonymous-scrapping-Scrapy-Tor-Privoxy-UserAgent/README.md

 A tuto showing how to use scrapy in anonymous way (ex: changing IP)

-##__Here is just a draft of informations I would have loved to find in one place.
-Improvement are much welcome!
+# Here is just a draft of informations I would have loved to find in one place:
+(Improvement are much welcome!)

 ##port number & proxy
 	# 9051 :  If ControlPort is set ( with this port, in torrc file), Tor will accept connections on this port and allow those connections to control the Tor process using the Tor Control Protocol.